heyqbnk/vk-api/README.md

   /**
    * @see https://vk.com/dev/auth.restore
-   * @type {(params: (IRestoreParams & IRequestOptionalParams)) => Promise<IRestoreResult>}
    */
   // Describe all repository methods.
-As the first we should pass method name.
+  // As the first argument we should pass method name.
-  // As a second one - function which modifies passed parameters however we
+  // As the second one - function which modifies passed parameters
+  // the way we want.
+  // And as the third one - function, which formats server's response.
-  // want.
-You could use such functions as "formatOptionalArray" or
+  // You could use such functions as "formatOptionalArray" or
-  // "formatOptionalBoolean" from 'vkontakte-api'. restore = this.r<IRestoreParams, IRestoreResult>('restore');
+  // "formatOptionalBoolean" from this package. restore = this.r<IRestoreParams, IRestoreResult>('restore');
 }